| | | | |

 Pairing with Bread

-Serve with lightly toasted whole grain or sourdough bread for dipping, avoiding butter to keep it GERD-friendly (Salads).
+Serve with lightly toasted whole grain or sourdough bread for dipping, avoiding butter to keep it GERD-friendly (Pair with Salads).

 Side Dish Ideas